dotnet/dotnet-docker/samples/dotnetapp/README.md

 docker run --rm dotnetapp Hello .NET Core from Docker
 ```

+You can build a basic [Dockerfile](Dockerfile.basic) that does not include testing.

-## Build and run the sample with Alpine
+## Build and run the sample for Alpine

 You can build and run the sample with [alpine](https://hub.docker.com/_/alpine/) using the following commands.
 The instructions assume that you are in the root of the repository.